inadarei/hyper/_includes/description.md

 ## Description

-`Hyper` is a base media type for hypermedia messages.
-It is designed to capture common aspects of a hypermedia message.
-Applications that leverage the [Representor](https://github.com/the-hypermedia-project/charter#representor-pattern) pattern - to produce and consume messages in multiple hypermedia types - can code against Hyper, instead of a more specific message formats.
-Implementations of the Representor pattern will translate from Hyper to more specific hypermedia types and vice-versa.
+`Hyper` is a media type optimized for easy production and consumption of hypermedia messages.
+Applications that leverage the [Representor](https://github.com/the-hypermedia-project/charter#representor-pattern) pattern - to communicate in multiple hypermedia formats - can code against Hyper and let libraries like [Kokua](https://github.com/inadarei/kokua) do the translations to and from a veriety of media types.

 ![Hyper in Hub and Spoke](/img/hub-and-spoke.png)